If you are looking for the best budgeting apps to manage your finances, we have you covered.

 It also rounds up your purchases and saves the difference.

-A regular KOHO account pays 0.50% on all purchases you make using the KOHO prepaid Visa card.
-If you sign up for a premium account, you enjoy additional benefits including up to 2% cashback, no foreign exchange fees, free financial coaching, and more.
+A regular KOHO account pays 0.25% to 5% cash back on purchases you make using the KOHO prepaid Mastercard.
+If you sign up for a premium account, you enjoy additional benefits, including up to 2% cashback, no foreign exchange fees, free financial coaching, and more.

 KOHO highlight: You can use the KOHO app to access $100 up to 3 days before your payday.
 There are no fees to use this service.